SURFnet/oath-service-php/README.md

     pip install pyhsm
     pip install lockfile

+If YubiHSM is unplugged from the server the keystore needs to be unlocked using the following command:

+    yhsm-keystore-unlock --device /dev/ttyACM0

 In order for the web-server user to validate the OTP tokens it must be added to the group that owns the device node for YubiHSM or an additional